gchq/stroom-docs/content/en/docs/user-guide/finding-things.md

 #### What is a UUID?

 The _Explorer Tree_ can be filtered by the UUID of the entity.
-The UUID [Universally unique identifier (external link)](https://en.wikipedia.org/wiki/Universally_unique_identifier) is an identifier that can be relied on to be unique both within the system and universally across all other systems.
+The UUID {{< external-link "Universally unique identifier" "https://en.wikipedia.org/wiki/Universally_unique_identifier" >}} is an identifier that can be relied on to be unique both within the system and universally across all other systems.
 Stroom uses UUIDs as the primary identifier for all content (Feeds, XSLTs, Pipelines, etc.) created in Stroom.
 An entity's UUID is generated randomly by Stroom upon creation and is fixed for the life of that entity.